dadavidson/dadavidson.github.io/pages/about.md

 *Network Engineer*

-My background is in Network/System engineering, Linux, Python, and Cyber Security.
+My background is in Network/System engineering, Linux, Python, and Cybersecurity.

 For questions and inqueries, please reach out on [LinkedIn](https://linkedin.com/in/danieldav).
 CV available upon request.